-The best microSD cards in 2023 | Engadget
+The best microSD cards in 2024

 Other notable microSD cards

 We didn’t use it ourselves, but if you’re willing to pay for a more powerful UHS-II card built for heavy-duty video recording, the Delkin Devices Power has tested well elsewhere and should deliver significantly faster sequential write speeds than our picks above.
-It’s one of the few UHS-II cards we could actually find in stock, but it costs a ton, starting at $55 for just 32GB.
+It’s one of the few UHS-II cards we could actually find in stock, but it costs a ton, with a 128GB model normally priced around $90.

 The SanDisk Extreme effectively matched the Pro Plus in a few of our sequential write tests and delivered sequential reads about on par with the Canvas Go Plus, but that was partly due to us only being able to secure the card’s 256GB model, which is higher-rated than the 128GB version.
-Its random performance was well behind the Samsung and Kingston cards, too — and at $26 for a 128GB unit, it’s more expensive as of this writing.
-In general, stock for the Extreme looks to be spottier at most retailers.
-If you can find it on sale from a reputable seller, however, it’s another quality option.

-The SanDisk Extreme Pro, meanwhile, is rated for even higher speeds (up to 200 MB/s sequential reads), but it also appears to be unavailable at most trusted retailers as of this writing.
+It’s a fine choice if you see it on sale at a reputable seller, but its random performance lagged behind the Samsung Pro and Kingston cards, and it often costs more.

-The PNY Elite-X wasn’t far off the random read/write performance of the Pro Plus and Canvas Go Plus in CrystalDiskMark, and it often goes for cheap, but it was well behind in our sequential tests.
+The PNY Elite-X often goes for cheap and wasn’t too far off the random read/write performance of Samsung's Pro cards in CrystalDiskMark, but it was well behind in our sequential tests.